DhanteyUD/Codewars/README.md

 ## What is Codewars?

 Codewars is an educational community for computer programming.
-On the platform, software developers train on programming challenges known as kata.
+On the platform, software developers train on programming challenges known as kata and ranked in kyus.

 ## Ranking System